Case study: FIFA

 Collaborators: Steve Baker, CHK Design, Julia Gürker, Passion Pictures

-My role: Creative midfielder
+My role: Captain, Creative midfielder

 Peter McCabe